FOSSClass/AbantOS-Elive/Readme.md

 The /etc/passwd file containe only one separate line, limited by a colon (:) for each user account in the system, also it is stored the information for each user using the Linux system.
 Every time we add new user to the system all details and information for the new user will stored in the same file.

 root /h/jamal  >>> sudo  cat  /etc/passwd
- bash shell).

-## Adding new user accounts to Linux system
- S, SMB)
-    11. Service Configuration (DHCP, FTP, DNS, SSH, HTTP etc...)
-    12. Linux Shell Scripting

-## User Management

-To maintain the privacy of users of the Linux system and manage their accounts and supervision, as well as track the problems they will

 jamal: x:1001:1001: jamal Ibrahim, 1,,:/home/jamal :/bin/bash

 tyler: x:1002:1002: tyler, 1,,:/home/tyler :/bin/bash